-- the stocking and/or equipment deployment conditions (if applicable). - The Licensee shall adhere strictly to the licenced/approved designated access route. - The Licensee shall ensure at the initial source of halfgrown oysters and other sources which may be used in the future must be approved by the Department of Agriculture, Food and the Marine. - Triploid seed must only be used. - The Licensee shall, prior to commencement of operations, draw and Contingency Plan, for the approval of the Department of Agriculture, Food and the Marine, which will identify methods to the removal from the environment of any invasive pon-native species.
-Introduced as a result of operations at the site.
-If such an event occurs, the Contingency Plan shall be implemented immediately. - Compliance with the latest guidance generated by BIM in relation to invasive marine species. - To manage the six of introduction of then species to the Qualifying Interest habitats and associated constituent community types, all stock movement in the way must strictly othere to relevant legislation and follow best practice guidelines. - The licensee shall dhere to any existing or future recommendations that may arise order to avoid adverse impacts on the integrity of the Ballyteigue Burrow C and allyteigue Burrow SPA /or adjacent SACs and SPA. - No excess treatles shall be stored on the site.
+- the stocking and/or equipment deployment conditions (if applicable). - The Licensee shall adhere strictly to the licenced/approved designated access route. - The initial source of seed and other sources which may be used at any point in the future must be approved by the Department of Agriculture, Food and the Marine. - The licensee must only use triploid seed. - The Licensee shall, prior to commencement of operations, draw up a Contingency Plan, for the approval of the Department of Agriculture, Food and the Marine, which will identify method for the removal from the environment of any invasive non-native species introduced as a result of operations at the site.
+If such an event occurs, the Contingency Plan shall be implemented immediately. - To manage the risk of introduction of all a spesies to the Qualifying Interest habitats and associated constituent community types, all stock movement in the bay must whichly a lere to relevant legislation and follow best practice guidelines - Compliance with the latest guidance generated by BIM in relation to invasive morine spaces - The Licensee shall adhere of any existing or future recommendations that may arke in order to avoid adverse impacts on the integrity of the Ballyteigue Burrow SAC and Fallyteigue Burrow SPA /or adjacent SACs and SPA. - No excess be the shall be stored on the site.
 Unused equipment must be removed from the site and stored at a suitable location above the high water mark.